Critical Sales Tax Compliance Steps Foreign Sellers Must Know

 ○ Work VISAs.
 A U.S. company facilitates more options to obtain work VISAs (including the E1 or L1 VISA).

-Go here to learn more about our prices and services for a complete U.S. formation.
+Go here to learn more about our prices and services for a complete U.S. formation (our sister company, NCP).

 ● Disadvantages of Forming a U.S. Company (Properly).